k0j1/RunningChihuahuaAI/README.md

 ## 🏆 Features

 *   **Global Ranking**: Compete with players worldwide.
-Scores are saved automatically.
+Scores are saved automatically to Supabase.
 *   **Farcaster Integration**: Play within a Farcaster Frame to see your profile picture and username on the leaderboard.
 *   **Wallet Connection**: Connect your Ethereum wallet to link your score to your address.
 *   **Dynamic World**: Day and night cycles change as you run.